Uschi Obermaier: Obermaier and Kommune 1

-Obermaier was born in Sendling, a suburb of Munich, Germany.
+Obermaier was born in Sendling, a district of Munich, Germany.
 She started an apprenticeship as a photo-restorer but gave it up to become a model.
 She was discovered by the magazine Twen.
 After a successful photo-shoot with photographer Guido Mangold in Cameroon, she became its top model and internationally famous.
 She went on to work for other magazines and top photographers such as Helmut Newton.

-In Munich, she was briefly a member of the Munich-based experimental commune and band Amon Düül I around 1968–69 and lived in their commune.
+In Munich, she was briefly a member of the Munich-based experimental commune and band Amon Düül around 1968–69 and lived in their commune.
 She met communard Rainer Langhans at a concert at the end of 1968 and she soon moved from Munich to the Berlin-based Kommune 1 after Langhans became her boyfriend.
 They talked openly to the media about their relationship, becoming symbols of the sexual revolution.
 They became the German version of John Lennon and Yoko Ono.

 Kommune 1 was the first politically motivated commune in Germany, and Obermaier's name is most intimately connected with the 1960s student rebellions in the minds of many Germans.
 However, she later said that she had no particular interest in politics, and that she moved into Kommune 1 simply to be close to Langhans.
 Photos of her at political demonstrations and with members of the Kommune appeared in all the popular magazines of the time.

 After the end of Kommune 1 in 1969, Langhans and Obermaier moved to the Highfisch-Kommune in Munich.

 Life after Kommune 1

 In 1973, Obermaier fell in love with Dieter Bockhorn, the wealthy owner of a club in Hamburg's Reeperbahn red-light district.

 Obermaier went on The Rolling Stones' Tour of the Americas '75 and is said to have had affairs with both Keith Richards and Mick Jagger, as well as with Jimi Hendrix – a visitor to Kommune 1 – with whom she can be seen kissing and cuddling farewell outside the West Berlin hotel Kempinski in the movie Last Experience.

-Obermaier and Bockhorn traveled the world in a customized bus, first spending three years in Asia, then going to Mexico and the U.S. for another three years.
-Obermaier said in an interview in 2006 that reports that she and Bockhorn had a traditional wedding in every country they traveled in were untrue.
+Obermaier and Bockhorn travelled the world in a customized bus, first spending three years in Asia, then going to Mexico and the U.S. for another three years.
+Obermaier said in an interview in 2006 that reports that she and Bockhorn had a traditional wedding in every country they travelled in were untrue.
 They married only once, in India.
 Their relationship ended abruptly after ten years when Dieter Bockhorn died in a motorcycle accident in Mexico on New Year's Eve, 1983.